Compassion Crossing Academy/Hospice Staff Training Bundle

 • 3 Lessons

-Master ethical healthcare decision-making for nurses, death doulas, social workers, and caregivers.
-Learn when advance directives apply, navigate medical power of attorney decisions, recognize mandated reporting obligations, understand professional scope boundaries, and apply ethical reasoning to real conflicts involving patient autonomy, capacity, and end-of-life care.
+Develop ethical decision-making skills for nurses, death doulas, social workers, and caregivers by understanding when advance directives are applicable, managing medical power of attorney, identifying mandated reporting responsibilities, respecting scope-of-practice boundaries, and applying practical ethical reasoning in real end-of-life scenarios.

 • Course